-With as a highlight the delivery of the City Council Chamber of Almere, the final stage has been completed in the renovation by Fokkema & Partners of the public spaces of the City Hall.
+With as a highlight the delivery of the Raadzaal of Almere (the City Council Chamber), the final stage has been completed in the renovation by Fokkema & Partners of the public spaces of the City Hall.
 The contemporary City Hall has a clear signature characterized by transparency, new service concepts and integration of technology, with clear wayfinding and respectful integration of the new concepts with the original architecture by Cees Dam (1979-1986).

 Entering Almere City Hall a long bright white desk invites residents to interact with the interior design.
 The desk serves as a self-service reception for the municipal services of one of the fastest growing cities in Europe, Almere.
 Built on newly reclaimed land in 1975 it is “a city where innovations can thrive”.
 The colorful interior for the public area of its city hall is based on an innovative service concept.